dan-fritchman/Thesis/content.md

 Actions are encoded similarly to how compilers commonly lay out tagged unions.
 An initial integer-value indicates the action-type, while remaining fields dictate their data.
 The designer action-space is therefore encodable as a four-integer tuple: one for the discriminant, and three for the parameters of the largest actions (Connect and SetParam).
 Actions with invalid discriminant-values incur the minimum reward, and do not modify the circuit.

-(This is all similar to the "Conditional Action Tree" agents described here: https://ieee-cog.org/2021/assets/papers/paper_89.pdf.
-More reference follow-up'ing to come.)

 ### The Environment